How We Help Schools

 It is a mentor-supported school improvement programme addressing all 18 areas a school must plan for if they want to sustainably improve the quality of play.
 The OPAL Primary Programme is the only one of its kind, blending elements of strategic school improvement practice, action planning, self-evaluation, playwork skills and knowledge and twenty years of action-research.

-You will be allocated an expert OPAL Mentor who will support you over an 18-month period to bring about an entire cultural and practical transformation of the way that play is thought about, planned for, resourced and staffed.
-Every OPAL mentor has been selected because of their extensive knowledge and experience of the fields of playwork, school improvement, change management and strategic planning.
+You will be allocated an expert OPAL Mentor who will support you over an 18 to 24-month period to bring about an entire cultural and practical transformation of how play is thought about, planned for, resourced and staffed.
+Every OPAL mentor has been selected because of their extensive knowledge and experience in the fields of playwork, school improvement, change management and strategic planning.

 You will need to treat play as if it were a curricular area.
-You will need to have a committed working group including the head teacher, which meets eight times with their mentor and at least eight times on their own, working towards implementation of your action plan.
+You will need to have a committed working group, including the head teacher, which meets eight times with their mentor and at least eight times on their own, working towards the implementation of your action plan.
+OPAL treats play as a serious area of school improvement so there will be requirements to allocate time and money towards this neglected part of school life.

 Everyone.
 Changing culture means everyone changing.
-That’s why we will help you to reach senior-leaders, governance, teachers, support staff, lunch staff, parents and of course children.
+That’s why we will help you to reach senior leaders, governance, teachers, support staff, lunch staff, parents and of course, children.
+We will help you create the structure your school needs to create significant improvements sustainably.

 No. The OPAL Primary Programme is a process that helps senior school leaders create lasting cultural and practical changes to their organisation in relation to freely chosen play for all children.